-50 Things You Can Do When You Turn 18 (Who Knew?)
+50 Things You Can Do When You Turn 18 and a Few That Don’t Happen Until Age 21

 It’s one of those big moments in life, a real milestone.
 Your teen turns (or you turn) 18, and suddenly people start throwing around the word “legal adult” about someone you very much still think of as your “kid.”

-We have gathered a list of things that include the many legal rights and responsibilities that 18-year-olds are given at maturity and some of the restrictions that will still be in place until they turn 21.
+Here is a list of the many legal rights and responsibilities that 18-year-olds are granted and some of the restrictions that will still be in place until they turn 21.

 What teens can legally do when they turn 18